danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

 }
 ```

-The code above applies a `focused` modifier to the text field and an `onChange` modifier that listens for changes to `text`.
-As soon as a new line is typed, we clean up the text and remove focus from the view.
+This code applies a `focused` modifier to the text field and an `onChange` modifier that listens for changes to `text`.
+If a new line is typed, we clean up the text and remove focus.

-The return key still says `return`, which may be a confusing, since it implies that you can press return to insert new lines.
-You can add a `submitLabel(.done)` modifier to make it say "Done" instead.
+The return key still says `return`, which may be confusing since it implies that you can tap return to add new lines.
+You can add a `submitLabel(.done)` modifier to make it say "Done".

 We can move this code to a `ViewModifier` to make it easy to reuse this functionality.
 We can also add an additional `onSubmit` action that will be called whenever return is pressed: